geoSurge <> Google Cloud stakeholder record

 Stakeholder impact

 This reinforces that geoSurge's need was practical and immediate, not theoretical.
-The company needed a cloud partner able to make compute access and commercial support executable.
+The company needed a cloud partner able to make compute access and technical support executable.

 Mar / Apr 2026